10 Ways to Fix Slow Xfinity Internet & Wi-Fi

 Upgrade Your Equipment

-This typically only becomes an issue if your modem or WiFi router is more than a few years old.
-If you’ve been with Xfinity for a couple of years and are renting the xFi Gateway, contact Xfinity to see if your current device can be upgraded to a newer one.
+If you’ve been with Xfinity for a couple of years and are renting the xFi Gateway, contact Xfinity about upgrading yours.

 Extend Your WiFi Signal

-If your WiFi signal is still weak after placing the router in an ideal location, you may benefit from a WiFi extender or repeater.
-These are relatively small devices that plug directly into an outlet and boost your WiFi signal into areas of your home that have dead spots.
+Add a Wi-Fi extender or repeater to your network if your Wi-Fi signal is still weak after placing the router in an ideal location.
+These are relatively small devices that plug into an outlet and boost your Wi-Fi signal into areas of your home that have dead spots.

 Xfinity offers the xFi Pods that pair with the xFi Gateway.
-If you’re using your own equipment, there are plenty of devices on the market from which to choose.
-Although on the expensive side, consider a Mesh network if you have a larger home or multiple users.
-These WiFi systems provide the best coverage and signal strength throughout your home.
+If you’re using your equipment, there are plenty of devices on the market from which to choose.
+Although on the expensive side, consider a mesh network (multiple interconnected nodes that create a single, unified Wi-Fi network) if you have a larger home or multiple users.
+These Wi-Fi systems provide the best coverage and signal strength throughout your home.

 Find Faster Internet